 Making the Economics Work for You

-Organizations should also take the time to thoroughly analyze how they can leverage the new data the Interoperability Rule addresses, and how greater access to new data sets can support innovative approaches to care coordination, enhancing patient experience and improving health outcomes.
+Organizations should also take the time to thoroughly analyze how they can leverage the new data the CMS Interoperability Rule addresses, and how greater access to new data sets can support innovative approaches to care coordination, enhancing patient experience and improving health outcomes.
 That line of inquiry can also help identify potential internal funding resources beyond the IT budget and align with existing or planned investments in quality improvement or analytics.
 Access to more reliable data can greatly enhance capabilities.
 Ensuring one has the right functionality to use this data for member education and more ability to make provider decisions based on quality; providers can make better care decisions, eliminate redundancies and health plans can use analytics to their advantage to serve their current and prospective clients with greater targeted approaches.

 One of the most critical components around the Final Rule is how much these changes will cost your organization to implement.
 While the opinions on cost estimates vary widely, as there is no federal funding allocated to health plans or hospitals for implementation, organization must determine how they intend to fund and account for these expenses.